pranavdulepet/echelon-ai-workflow/README.md

     - Detailed property change tracking (shows what changed and how)
     - Logic rule visualization with readable condition/action descriptions
     - Option change visualization with pills showing additions, renames, and removals
+  - The JSON change-set viewer supports inline edit/save with validation, so advanced users can tweak the payload, re-parse it safely, and immediately see the visual preview update.
   - This avoids coupling correctness to free-form text while still giving users easily followable summaries and clear visual feedback.

 ## Assumptions and constraints